This page was last updated in April 2022. The rates and thresholds displayed on this page may change in the future.

 These businesses do not need to register for and charge VAT, although they can do so voluntarily if they wish.

-This means you can make a saving of up to 20% when comparing prices with a business that is VAT registered.
+This means you can make a significant saving when comparing prices with a business that is VAT registered.

 What Types of Businesses Operate Below the VAT Threshold?

 There are plenty of businesses that don’t need to charge VAT, these are usually one or two man traders that don’t sell too many goods/materials and most of their work is done on a labour-only basis.

 This list isn’t exhaustive but gives you an idea of the types of trades that often operate below the threshold: